NANOBIOTIX ANNOUNCES THE LAUNCH OF CURADIGM: A NEW NANOTECHNOLOGY PLATFORM FOR HEALTHCARE

 For most therapeutics today, only a small portion of the medicine administered is effective and the rest is cleared from the body without effect or may even be toxic.
 After injection, the dose moves through the circulatory system within the blood, and while a small portion reaches the targeted tissue the remainder is cleared or accumulates in organs such as the liver.

-Curadigm technology aims to change this balance through proprietary “Nanoprimer” technology.
+Curadigm nanotechnology aims to change this balance through proprietary “Nanoprimer” technology.
 Leveraging over 15 years of experience in the development of nanotechnology at Nanobiotix, the company has created nano-scale objects that prime the body for treatment.
 These nanoparticles, called nanoprimers, have been designed with specific physico- chemical properties that allow them to transiently occupy the liver cells responsible for therapeutic clearance.
 Injected prior to the therapeutic, the nanoprimer increases systemic bioavailability allowing for increased accrual in the target tissue and therapeutic action.

-Curadigm technology shows potential to have broad implications across the healthcare system through its opportunity to increase the efficacy of therapeutics at their current dose, lower the necessary dose thereby decreasing toxicity and cost, and allow for novel therapeutic approaches (e.g. new approaches to drug design).
+Curadigm nanotechnology shows potential to have broad implications across the healthcare system through its opportunity to increase the efficacy of therapeutics at their current dose, lower the necessary dose thereby decreasing toxicity and cost, and allow for novel therapeutic approaches (e.g. new approaches to drug design).
 In Vivo data proving the concept was published by Nanobiotix in Scientific Reports1 and presented at AACR20192.

 Curadigm will be led by Dr. Matthieu Germain, who holds deep expertise in the development of nanoparticles after more than 15 years with Nanobiotix, including initial development of the new technology.
 Dr. Kate Rochlin, leveraging her strong background in early stage company growth, will join the company as Director of Business Development.
 Under their leadership, Curadigm will maintain the same core values and spirit of its parent company—to significantly improve outcomes for millions of patients through a disruptive approach for therapeutics across healthcare.